-Hans-Olav Thyvold was born in Norway in 1959 and has published several nonfiction books and worked as a journalist, radio and tv host.
+Hans-Olav Thyvold was born in Norway in 1959.
+He has published several nonfiction books and also been a journalist, radio host and TV host.
 In 2017 he published his first work of fiction, Snille hunder kommer ikke til Sydpolen.
 The novel has now been translated into English and is published as Good Dogs Don't Make it to the South Pole.
 Thyvold has previously written and published books about Roald Amundsen as well as Fridtjof Nansen.

 Allen & Unwin